Look past your thoughts, so you may drink the pure nectar of This Moment.~Jalāl ad-Dīn Muhammad Rūmī~

 Usually, when we do this, our ego will try to madly hold on to the source of anxiety: ‘What do you mean letting this go?
 This is important!
 Breathing won’t change anything!’

 If that happens, it’s okay.
 Don’t engage it.
-Let it pass.
-Just get back to your breaths; feel every inhalation, every exhalation.
+Let it pass like a cloud gliding by.
+Just go back to your breaths; feel every inhalation, every exhalation.

 Help your focus by whispering a phrase that helps you remember what is most sacred to you.
 Keep repeating it.
 Keep breathing, keep whispering.